In this post

-Nowadays, managing director, construction managers, project manager and more high level positions are considered fair game for the female workforce in construction – with the added bonus of being a potential role model for other women looking to become trades people.
+Nowadays, managing directors, construction managers, project managers, and more high-level positions are considered fair game for the female workforce in construction – with the added bonus of being a potential role model for other women looking to become tradespeople.

 5. Female workers have strong industry support